geog3050/nwajiaku/README.md

 ### Background

-I am Chiamaka Nwajiaku, a Data Scientist with a background in Computer Science.
-I graduated from the University of Lagos with a Bachelor's Degree in Geography and i am currently enrolled in a graduate degree in Geography.
+I am Chiamaka Nwajiaku, I graduated from the University of Lagos with a Bachelor's Degree in Geography and i am currently enrolled in a graduate degree in Geography.

 ### Interests